Manipulating Taylor Series

 $\begin{align*} & 1 + \sum\limits_{n=1}^\infty \frac{(-1)^n \pi^{2n} 2^{2n-1} }{(2n)!}x^{2n} \\ & -\infty < x < \infty \end{align*}$

-This post is a chapter in the book Justin Math: Calculus.
+This post is part of the book Justin Math: Calculus.
 Suggested citation: Skycak, J. (2019).
 Manipulating Taylor Series.
-Justin Math: Calculus. https://justinmath.com/manipulating-taylor-series/
+In Justin Math: Calculus. https://justinmath.com/manipulating-taylor-series/